|Jack Parker (#47734878)|

 GR9 Holten - fair sized

-Completely photographed. need to file and/or clean up ~300 photos. ~1200 added to date.
+Completely photographed. need to clean up 53 photos. ~1400 added to date.

 Some of the photos are less than optimal.
 I've noted many of them to re-take, I trust I don't miss any - let me know if you find a horrible one that should be re-taken.